LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/common-letter-count.md

 }
 ```

+Note that, thanks to the `multi`mechanism, the program is able to use the previously defined `<∈` operator between an iterable and a set within the definition of the same operator between two iterables.

 And, it finally extends is again to work on two strings.
 After these definitions, the code to find common letters is incredibly simple:

 ``` Perl6
 say "chancellor" <∈ "chocolates" ).chars;
 ```

+Truly a beautiful use of Perl 6 expressive power.

 [Noud](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-026/noud/perl6/ch-1.p6) created a `count_abc` subroutine to do the work: